toxicity1985/atoum-documentation/source/en/option_cli.rst

 -tfe <extensions> / --test-file-extensions <extensions>
 =======================================================

-This option allows you to specify the extensions of test files to run.
+This option lets you specify the extensions of test files to run.

 .. code-block:: shell